lbidault/kanban-api-cleanarch/README.md

 - The `core/` folder contains all pure domain logic: entities like `Task`, `Board`, and use cases like `createTask` or `getBoard`.
 - `adapters/` bridges the domain to infrastructure, handling data persistence via Prisma which plays a central role in modeling and accessing relational data.
 - `app/` exposes the API through Express, mapping domain results to HTTP responses.
-It's also where Swagger documentation and validation live.

 ## Implementation status